giovanni-cutri/giallozafferanoRecipes/README.md

 # giallozafferanoRecipes
 A handy tool to scrape recipes from the Italian website [GialloZafferano](https://www.giallozafferano.it/), written in R.

-You can filter by difficulty, cooking time, ingredients and other fields.
+You can filter by difficulty, cooking time, ingredients, and other fields (see the full list below).

 The result is a dataframe containing all of the recipes which you can use to set up a personal cooking plan.